AugustusClient/Augustus-Wiki/src/content/docs/intro/commonerrors.md

 Wait 10 seconds before clicking.
 Check if you can connect to the Augustus server from your location.
 VPN might be needed from countries like China (server is hosted in Germany).
 For issues, open a support ticket in the [Outtave Discord](https://discord.gg/jgYaquhUp7)

 #### No connection to server, try again later
 Server might be offline or restarting.
-Check ⁠news for maintenance info.
+Che⁠news ck for maintenance info.
 Ensure internet connection and VPN if needed.
 For further help, create a support ticket in the [Outtave Discord](https://discord.gg/jgYaquhUp7)

 #### Stuck at Downloading Launcher, Resources, or Client
 Stable internet connection required.
 Downloads should complete in 10 minutes.
 If stuck at 0.1%, wait for a minute.
 Enable/disable VPN before downloading, not during.
 For help, use a support ticket in the [Outtave Discord](https://discord.gg/jgYaquhUp7)